We all remember 2020, right?

 The breadth of topics covered by podcasts makes it easy to find an audience within any niche you’re interested in filling.

 Podcasting shares another similarity with YouTubing in that it’s not a direct revenue stream but instead requires you to monetize it.
-This leaves the door open for you to open a number of revenue streams off the back of the same podcast, maximising the money you make.
+This leaves the door open for a number of revenue streams from just one podcast, maximizing the money you make.

 The pros of starting a podcast

 - Low investment.
 As long as you can afford a laptop and some basic recording equipment, you can start making passive income from a podcast tomorrow.

 - Only basic skills required.
 Although you’ll get better over time, you can get started and earn money podcasting with little skill.

 - Can be fun.
 Of all the passive income ideas on this list, this one likely has the highest potential for being enjoyable.